Liu3422/Summer_RISCV/README.md

 **Cocotb**

     Errors:
+    !! rd1 value is only being rewritten after the clk cycle!
+        -Current! use li/addi instead of directly writing to DUT.

     - Indexing error for memory instructions.
         - Have error-checking and bounds for checking whether a memory access is valid.
         - Unexpected values for addresses > 1024: